-This program is quite intensive, but highlights a well-balanced variety of delicate topics, strong messages and surprising outcomes.
+This program is quite intense, but offers a balanced variety of sensitive topics, strong messages, and surprising results.

-The design assignments for this workshop involve many complicated socio-cultural issues, in difficult and sometimes extreme settings, often with huge financial constraints.
-It is most important for the students to start understanding the complexity of context and that they learn to focus on the actual needs of the recipient.
+The design assignments for this workshop involve many complicated socio-cultural issues, in difficult and sometimes extreme environments, often with enormous financial constraints.
+It is very important that students understand the complexity of the context and learn to focus on the real needs of the recipients.

-We will stimulate creative and realistic thinking, and help the students to search for the right solutions, which will lead to a sensible concept.
+We will stimulate creative and realistic thinking and help students to look for the right solutions that will lead to a sensible concept.

-After completing the module, the student will have a better understanding of the processes, influences and impacts that may occur during a stay in a developing country or post-disaster area.
+Upon completion of the module, the student will have a better understanding of the processes, influences, and impacts that can occur when living in a developing country or post-disaster area.

-Regarding the second focus, the participant will have gained more insight in the growing problem of social housing worldwide.
+As for the second focus, the student will have gained a better insight into the growing problem of social housing worldwide.

 Proposed Lectures and Timetable (example, field trip excluded)